-Gatchalian: No DOE registration, HPG inspection required under EVIDA Law
+Gatchalian: No DoE registration, HPG inspection required under EVIDA Law

 “Walang probisyon sa batas na ganito kaya huwag nating dagdagan ng patakarang labag sa diwa ng EVIDA (There is no provision in the law for this, so let us not add policies that go against the spirit of EVIDA),” Gatchalian added, reiterating that these practices go against the intent of the law to promote, not hinder, the adoption of electric vehicles in the country.

-The EVIDA Law, or Republic Act No. 11697, was enacted to accelerate the development of the electric vehicle industry in the Philippines.
+To recall, the EVIDA Law, or Republic Act 11697, was enacted to accelerate the development of the electric vehicle industry in the Philippines.

 It aims to ensure the country’s energy security and independence by reducing dependence on imported fuel in the transportation sector, while also promoting and supporting innovation in clean, sustainable, and efficient energy solutions.